Westholme House: Architecture

 Charles Kirk and Thomas Parry were builders and architects in Sleaford; their company prospered in the mid-19th century and was responsible for a number of civic, religious and corporate buildings in the town, including the gas works, Carre's Grammar School and Carre's Hospital.
 Westholme has been called their "most cheerfully inventive" building; built in the style of a Gothic château, Pevsner described the mansion as "an ebullient essay in French [15th century] domestic Gothic."

 The two-storey house is built in coursed stone with steep, Welsh slate roofing.
 Its asymmetrical design incorporates an eclectic range of Gothic elements, including tall, polygonal chimney stacks, a four-centred arch doorway, dragon motifs and carved pinnacles.
 The eastern façade includes two gables with a tall four-centred arch window.
 To the right is a tower of three-storeys with a pointed roof which connects to a projecting bay of two storeys.
 The bay incorporates a stack of three square windows topped with a Flamboyant arch, two hipped roofs with decorative spikes, and three chimneys.
 The rear is more simple; the windows are mullioned and most are square, except for three bay windows.
 It has two wings laid out like half an "H", which each have a gable and embattled parapets.

 The site also houses a Gothic stable-block, which Sir Nikolaus Pevsner considered "charming", and two Tudor-style lodges.
 These outbuildings incorporate medieval stone fragments probably retained by Kirk during church restorations.
 A stretch of wall in the grounds is 100m long and made up of stone fragments, many Gothic, which were also most likely taken from church restorations conducted by Kirk and Parry.
+One of the lodges, the stable-block and the wall have their own Grade II listings.